Pantin: History

 On 1 January 1860, the city of Paris was enlarged by annexing neighbouring communes.
 On that occasion, a small part of the commune of Pantin was annexed to Paris.

 On 24 July 1867, a part of the territory of Pantin was detached and merged with a part of the territory of Romainville and a part of the territory of Bagnolet to create the commune of Les Lilas.

 By 1875, the Canal de l'Ourcq (Ourcq canal) and new railway lines served to divide the town into two parts—the "Village" and the "Quatre Chemins".
+The Hôtel de Ville was completed in 1886.

 Heraldry

 Future

-The recent construction of a science park along the Bassin de la Villette on the former site of city abattoirs has improved pedestrian access to Paris, as well as encouraging urban regeneration in Pantin itself.
+The construction of a science park along the Bassin de la Villette on the former site of city abattoirs has improved pedestrian access to Paris, as well as encouraging urban regeneration in Pantin itself.
 A key policy discussed since the 2008 mayoral election has been the possibility of integrating the ten banlieue towns of Bagnolet, Les Lilas, Le Pré-Saint-Gervais, Romainville, Pantin, Noisy-le-Sec, Montreuil, Bobigny, Bondy and Rosny-sous-Bois into an "intercommune" of around 440,000 people.
 This new municipality could be created as early as January 2010.
 This project was implemented, it gathers nine communes.
 In 2016, Pantin was declared France's most polluted town by the World Health Organization.